 Cheekwood issues timed-entry tickets to encourage social distancing.
 There is a maximum capacity for each timed-entry period.
 This minimizes the possibility that large groups of people will be in the same place at the same time.

-Guests are also required to wear masks when entering the property and all buildings.
+Guests are required to wear masks inside all buildings.
 These buildings include the Historic Mansion & Museum, Botanic Hall, and the Frist Learning Center.

 The Bald Thoughts